HOME

 Deep Learning course at NYU:

-Complete course on Deep Learning, with all the material available on line including lecture and practicum videos, slide decks, homeworks, Jupyter notebooks, and transcripts in several languages.
+Complete course on Deep Learning, with all the material available on line including lectures and practicums, videos, slide decks, homeworks, Jupyter notebooks, and transcripts in several languages.

 Videos: Playlists on YouTube: